rusty-ecma/RESW/README.md

   - this will allow RESW to increase the fedility of the generated JS

 ## Contributing
-If you are interested in helping, it woud be appreciayed.
-At this point I would encourage you to look at improving RESS or RESSA before trying to find a way to contribut here.
+If you are interested in helping, it would be appreciated.
+At this point I would encourage you to look at improving RESS or RESSA before trying to find a way to contribute here.
 If you have a contribution I ask that you please open an issue before digging too deep into it so we can both be on the same page.

 ### Some places that would be great to see some help
 - examples
   - My imagination is only so big, even just ideas for dev tools that might need a writer (that aren't a bable clone or js minifier) would be amazing
   - If you wanted to build a JS minifier I would be truely flattered
-    - Though currently there is no mechanizism not include new line characters
+    - Though currently there is no mechanism excluding new line characters